 Fiat deposit and withdrawal operations require completion of institutional onboarding with approved fiat access.
 This flow applies to the institutional partner’s master account.
 For broker-managed sub-account fiat scope and constraints, see the Broker Program guide.

 The onboarding process has two phases: Phase 1 (crypto access via KYB) and Phase 2 (fiat access via fiat processing partner review).
-Fiat access is NOT automatic after KYB approval — a separate review process with the fiat processing partner is required.
+Fiat access is not automatic after KYB approval — a separate review process with the fiat processing partner is required.

 Required parameters: